Cost of LivingUpdated March 2026

 LowNational avg: $250High

 The Idaho Falls metro tells a specific economic story.
 National parks within driving distance and a population that would rather spend Saturday on a trail than in a mall.
 On the housing front, this is a housing market where the American Dream of owning a home is still financially realistic.
-For utility costs, the practical upshot is a price-competitive market where providers work harder for each customer.
+For utility costs, the practical upshot is a price-competitive market where local businesses work harder for each customer.
 That local reality is more useful than any national statistic.

 What Matters Most